 Flip-flops & Sneakers

 Especially if you are visiting Havana, be sure to bring with you close shoes.
-The city is dusty and dirty in certain area and will be safer for you.
+The city is dusty and dirty in a certain area and will be safer for you.

 Wetsuit & Snorkel Gear

 P.S.
 A lot of people told us to bring our own soap and toilet paper, so we did.
-I’ve never experience a lack of any of the above, not even in a small village, so I wouldn’t bother.
+I’ve never experienced a lack of any of the above, not even in a small village, so I wouldn’t bother.

-Useful travel gadgets for traveling to Cuba:
+Useful Travel Gadgets for Traveling to Cuba:

 Lifestraw Water Bottle

 I heard other tourists complaining that it’s hard to find water.
-While I’ve never experienced any issues you can bring a lifestraw water filter, so you don’t need to worry about buying drinks anymore.
+While I’ve never experienced any issues you can bring a Lifestraw water filter, so you don’t need to worry about buying drinks anymore.
 You might as well drink straight from a puddle.

 Light might occasionally go out in Cuba, so bring a torch to be safe.